 Blocked deposit represents letter of credit opened with banks under the contracts for purchase of property, plant and equipment.

-The exposure of the Group to credit risk, impairment losses and liquidity risk in relation to cash and cash equivalents is reported in note 40 of these interim consolidated financial statements.
+The exposure of the Group to credit risk and impairment losses and to liquidity risk in relation to cash and cash equivalents is reported in note 38 of the consolidated financial statements.